BritWallace/Movie-Tickets/README.md

 * Test 4: ticket price prototype should now add 10, 25, or 15 depending on the type parameter
 * Code: ticket.price()
 * Expected Output: ticket {movie, time, type, popcorn, ticketPrice: 20 or 0 + 10, 25, or 15}

+* Test 5: Price will depend on what time movie starts.
+* Code: ticket.price()
+* Expected Output: {movie, time, type, popcorn, ticketPrice: 2pm, 8pm, and 9;20PM price will be discounted to 10 dollars for all at the 2pm showing.